Abjad/abjad/README.md

 ## Configuring Abjad

 Abjad creates a ``~/.abjad`` directory the first time it runs.
 In the ``~/.abjad`` directory you will find an ``abjad.cfg`` file.
 This is the Abjad configuration file.
 You can use the Abjad configuration file to tell Abjad about your preferred PDF file viewer, MIDI player, LilyPond language and so on.

 Your configuration file will look something like this the first time you open
 it:

     # Abjad configuration file created by Abjad on 31 January 2014 00:08:17.
-    # File is interpreted by ConfigObj and should follow ini syntax.
+    # File is interpreted by Python's ConfigParser and should follow ini syntax.

     # Set to the directory where all Abjad-generated files
     # (such as PDFs and LilyPond files) should be saved.